profmamba/TaskList/README.md

 * The WebApp project needs a lot of cleanup as only the standard templates were used, thus there is a lot of unnecessary bits floating around.

 ## Interesting Parts ##
-* A lot of the more interesting parts are floating around in the Knockout parts (the rest seems pretty standard to me since I've been doing it like that for a while, whereas I have been playing a lot with KO and Angular lately)
+* Some of the more interesting parts are floating around in the Knockout parts (the rest seems pretty standard to me since I've been doing it like that for a while, whereas I have been doing a lot with KO and Angular lately)
  * The split of bindings into a ViewModel and independent Controller in WebApp\Scripts\taskList.ko.js (this would be scope and controllers in Angular)
  * The use of shared viewmodels and 'promises' (jqXHR) to reuse common functionality, where a viewmodel can be composed of different views (this would be factories in Angular)
  * The introduction of custom bindings  in KO (to use the timeago.js effectively) (this would be directives in Angular)